mahoneyr/AnythingLLM_File-Manager/README.md

-# AnythingLLM File Management Backend
+# AnythingLLM File Management Backend 🚀

 A Django-based backend service that automatically manages file synchronization between a local directory and AnythingLLM.
 This service monitors file changes, handles uploads, updates, and deletions, while managing workspaces in AnythingLLM.

-## Features
+## Features ✨

-- **Automated File Monitoring**: Continuously monitors a specified directory for:
+- **Automated File Monitoring** 📂: Continuously monitors a specified directory for:
-  - New files
+  - ✅ New files
-  - Modified files
+  - 🔄 Modified files
-  - Deleted files
+  - 🗑️ Deleted files
-- **AnythingLLM Integration**:
+- **AnythingLLM Integration** 🔗:
-  - Automatic file upload to AnythingLLM
+  - 📤 Automatic file upload to AnythingLLM
-  - File updates when content changes
+  - 📝 File updates when content changes
-  - Removal of deleted files
+  - ❌ Removal of deleted files
-  - Workspace management (creation and cleanup)
+  - 🏢 Workspace management (creation and deletion)
+  - ⚠️ Only deleting workspaces created by this backend!
+No workspaces created via the AnythingLLM UI will be removed.
-- **Smart Workspace Management**:
+- **Smart Workspace Management** 🏗️:
-  - Automatic workspace creation based on folder structure
+  - 📁 Automatic workspace creation based on folder structure
-  - Cleanup of empty workspaces
+  - 🧹 Cleanup of empty workspaces (when created by this software)
-  - Embedding updates for modified content
+  - 🔄 Embedding updates for modified content
-- **Configurable Scheduling**:
+- **Configurable Scheduling** ⏳:
-  - Customizable monitoring frequency via CRON configuration
+  - 🛠️ Customizable monitoring frequency via CRON configuration (set how often it looks for changes based on time)
-  - Default checking interval: every minute
+  - ⏰ Default checking interval: every minute

-## Prerequisites
+## Prerequisites 🛠️

-- Docker and Docker Compose
+- 🐳 Docker and Docker Compose
-- AnythingLLM instance
+- 🧠 AnythingLLM instance (works with desktop and docker version)
-- Access to AnythingLLM Developer API
+- 🔑 Access to AnythingLLM Developer API

-## Configuration
+## Configuration ⚙️

-### Environment Variables
+### Environment Variables 🌍

 Configure the service using the following environment variables in your `docker-compose.yml`: